canonical/lxd/doc/rest-api.md

 }
 ```

-In the source container case, the following dict must be used:
+In the source instance case, the following dict must be used:

 ```js
 {